cmr648/Cyurs_Rosenberg_NYU_Capstone_Final/README.md

 This is a final thesis project for Cyrus Rosenberg fufilling the graduation requirements of the 2020 NYU Game Center

+This game is designed to be used with Controllers

 In order to correctly download, please CLONE the repo DO NOT download the zip.

 This repository makes use of Git LFS